 IN THANH HOA & NGHE AN PROVINCES

-Prepared by
+Prepared by XXXXX

-Submission date:
+Submission date: XX/XX/XXXX

 This publication is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
 The contents are the responsibility of Vietnam Forests and Deltas Program and do not necessarily reflect the views of USAID or the United States Government.